Particular/ServicePulse/docs/authentication-testing.md

 This guide provides scenario-based tests for ServicePulse's OIDC authentication.
 Use this to verify authentication behavior during local development.

-For additional details on authentication in ServicePulse, see the [ServicePulse Security](https://docs.particular.net/servicepulse/security/configuration/authentication).
+For additional details on authentication in ServicePulse, see the [ServicePulse Security](https://docs.particular.net/servicepulse/security/configuration/authentication) documentation.

 ## Prerequisites

-- ServicePulse built locally (see main README for build instructions)
+- ServicePulse built locally (see [main README for instructions](../README.md#setting-up-the-project-for-development))
-- ServiceControl instance running (provides authentication configuration) - See the hosting guide in ServiceControl docs for more info.
+- ServiceControl instance running (provides authentication configuration) - See the [hosting guide in ServiceControl docs](https://docs.particular.net/servicecontrol/security/hosting-guide) for more info.
 - (Optional) An OIDC identity provider for testing authenticated scenarios

 ### Building the Frontend